isomerpages/moe-bukitmerahsec/_programmes/National Digital Literacy/About NDLP.md

 <div>
 <p>

-To ensure affordability of PLD, there was a one-time Edusave top-up of $200 in your child’s Edusave account in April 2020 on top of the annual $290 credited into the Edusave account for Secondary School students. <br><br>
+To ensure affordability of PLD, MOE has provided Edusave top-ups of $200 in 2020, 2021 and 2022 to all eligible Singaporean students in primary and secondary schools.
+This is on top of the annual $290 credited into the Edusave account for Secondary School students.<br><br>

-For students who need additional support, complete and submit the attached form and supporting income documents to the General Office latest by 25 Jan 2021 (for Sec 1s) and 1 Feb 2021 (for Sec 2s & 3s).<br><br>
+For students who need additional support, complete and submit the attached form and supporting income documents to the General Office latest by 20 Jan 2023 (Friday).<br><br>

 <a href="https://staging.d1w3gt6qa53vq2.amplifyapp.com/files/Application-form-for-PDLP-Subsidy-BMSS.pdf">Please click here to download the form.</a>  <br><br>

-Application is open to all students whose Gross Household Income (GHI) ≤ $4,000 or Per Capita Income (PCI) ≤ $1,000.
+Application is open to all students whose Gross Household Income (GHI) ≤ $4,400 or Per Capita Income (PCI) ≤ $1,100.
 PCI is GHI divided by the number of household members.
-Students on MOE Financial Assistance Scheme or School-Based Financial Assistance Scheme do not need to apply for this as they will automatically be granted the subsidy by the school. <br><br>
+Students on MOE Financial Assistance Scheme or School-Based Financial Assistance Scheme do not need to apply for this as they will automatically be granted the subsidy by the school.. <br><br>

-If needed, hard copies of the attached form are also available at the General Office.
 </p>

 </div>